Last Revised: 29 September 2022

 5 New Street Square,

-Our commercial partner are also a data Controller for the purposes of the General Data Protection Regulation (GDPR), and other data protection laws applicable in the United Kingdom and Member states of the European Union.
+The E-Commerce Partner are also a data Controller for the purposes of the General Data Protection Regulation (GDPR), and other data protection laws applicable in the United Kingdom and Member states of the European Union.

 Why we need personal data